 In 2012, the organization in collaboration with the Italian and Germany NBIA non-profits, funded Best Practices for PKAN to educate clinicians and others on the latest treatment information and knowledge about the most common form of NBIA.

 The organization is a founding member of the NBIA Alliance, a group of NBIA lay advocacy groups around the world whose goal is to educate and raise awareness about NBIA disorders and to encourage new groups to form in other countries.
-We created a community at www.RareConnect.org to increase awareness and outreach.
+We created a community at www.RareConnect.org to increase awareness and outreach and have a website at www.NBIAalliance.org

 Fund and Support Research

-NBIA Disorders Association has funded 24 research grants since 2002, totaling $895,480.
+NBIA Disorders Association has funded over 1.5 million in research, including 28 research grants since 2002, totaling $1,098,205.
 Grants are awarded to qualified researchers to initiate pilot studies, the results of which are intended to be used to obtain larger multi-year grant funding.
 Many of these grants have led to the discovery of NBIA genes and the development of mouse and fruit fly disease models.

 We have contracted with Dr. Susan Hayflick at the Oregon Health & Science University to perform work on phenotyping the PKAN mouse for $119,993.
 The organization has also contracted with a company in Australia to provide the mice necessary for the phenotyping, a 12-to-18-month process costing $50,575.

-We are among 13 partners in the European Union grant called Treat Iron-Related Childhood-Onset Neurodegeneration (TIRCON).
-Nine of the partners are research institutions; one a pharmaceutical company, another a small private non-profit research company and a NBIA German lay advocacy group.
-The grant is financing a clinical trial of deferiprone as an iron chelator, creating a research registry and studying the role of pantethine in NBIA.
+We were one of 13 partners from 2011 - 2015 in the European Union grant called Treat Iron-Related Childhood-Onset Neurodegeneration (TIRCON).
+Nine of the partners were research institutions; one a pharmaceutical company, another a small private non-profit research company and a NBIA German lay advocacy group.
+The grant financed a clinical trial of deferiprone as an iron chelator, created an international research registry and studied the role of pantethine in PKAN, the most common form of NBIA.

 We were one of the founding members of the Genetic Alliance BioBank in 2004 and participated in this registry until 2010.
-We are now helping to promote an International NBIA Research Registry set up through the TIRCON grant as the most efficient way to advance NBIA research.
+We are now helping to promote and financially support the International NBIA Research Registry set up through the TIRCON grant as the most efficient way to advance NBIA research.

 We also support NBIA researchers in their work by publicizing their clinical trials and describing ways NBIA families can support that work.
 We highlight their research in our newsletters and invite the scientists to speak about their studies at our family conferences.